samerlahoud/tutorial-lpwan-iot/5GWF-19/design-rationales.md

     - the lower the useful data rate is
 - In practice, channel estimation (CE) is rarely perfect
 - CE errors result in lower processing gain: realistic $G_p < 10\text{log}_{10}(R)$
-- As NB-IoT UE are stationary or have little mobility, the radio channel is very slowly time-variant
 - Improve CE and consequently $G_p$ through averaging the channel estimates over multiple consecutive subframes $\Rightarrow$ \textit{Cross-subframe CE}
+    - The radio channel is very slowly time-variant, as NB-IoT UE are stationary or have little mobility

 <!--
 CE quality is limited by the number of pilot symbols and the radio conditions